 CouchDB comes with a suite of features, such as on-the-fly document transformation and real-time change notifications, that makes web app development a breeze.
 It even comes with an easy to use web administration console.
 You guessed it, served up directly out of CouchDB!
 We care a lot about distributed scaling.
 CouchDB is highly available and partition tolerant, but is also eventually consistent.
 And we care a lot about your data.
 CouchDB has a fault-tolerant storage engine that puts the safety of your data first.

 CouchDB is an open source project.
-And that means everything, from this website to the core of the database itself, has been contributed by passionate, helpful individuals (such as yourself) who liked what they saw and wanted to make something better of it.
-So if you like what you see, and want to make something better of it, we’d like to see your contributions.
+That means everything, from this website to the core of the database itself, has been contributed by helpful individuals such as yourself.
+The time and attention of our contributors is our most precious resource, and we always need more of it.
+If you have time and attention you’d like to donate, we welcome your contributions.
 It doesn’t matter how familiar you are with CouchDB, or whether you know how to program Erlang.
 There are plenty of ways to be helpful!
 Just ask!

-Why don’t you check out JIRA and help us triage some of those issues?
+Why don’t you help us triage JIRA issues?
+Be the first person someone interacts with when they have a problem.
+This is a great way to help out while learning the project.
 Or maybe you’d like to help us keep the wiki up-to-date?
-If you’re looking for something a little more technical, you could help us with our documentation, QA, packaging, mobile, or release efforts, perhaps?
-Just drop by on the developer mailing list and let us know what you want to do.
-There's enough room for any sort of contribution!
+If you want to help with translations, join us on the localisation list and specify which languages you want to help with.
+If you’re looking for something a little more technical, you could help us with our documentation, QA, packaging, or release efforts.
+Just drop by on the developer list and let us know what you want to do.
+There’s enough room for any sort of contribution!

 Search all of our mailing lists at once.